-CLF's Amended Complaint sufficiently alleges that its members reside and recreate in the affected area.
+CLF's TAC sufficiently alleges that its members reside and recreate in the affected area.
 See Doc.
-11 at ¶ 10.
-The Amended Complaint also sufficiently alleges that CLF members are concerned that discharges and/or releases from the Terminal contain toxic pollutants, are unable to make fully-informed decisions about their use of the Providence River, Providence Harbor, and Narragansett Bay due to Shell's failure to comply with the Permit's monitoring and reporting requirements, and are afraid that precipitation and flooding at the Terminal will cause discharges that will further pollute the Providence River, Providence Harbor, Narragansett Bay, and nearby communities.
-Id. ¶¶ 11-20.
-As in SCRAP, 412 U.S. at 688, these allegations satisfy the requirement that an injury be concrete and particularized.
+45 at ¶ 11.
+The TAC also sufficiently alleges that CLF members are (i) concerned that discharges and/or releases from the Terminal contain toxic pollutants, (ii) unable to make fully-informed decisions about their use of the Providence River, Providence Harbor, and Narragansett Bay due to Shell's failure to comply with the Permit's monitoring and reporting requirements, and (iii) afraid that precipitation and flooding at the Terminal will cause discharges that will further pollute the Providence River, Providence Harbor, Narragansett Bay, and nearby communities.
+Id. at ¶¶ 12-21.
+As in SCRAP, 412 U.S. at 688-89, these allegations satisfy the requirement that an injury be concrete and particularized.

 The attached declarations provide further detail about individual CLF members' use of the Providence River, Providence Harbor, and Narragansett Bay, as well as how they have been, and continue to be, harmed by Shell's actions and inactions.
-Georgia-Pac.
+See Georgia-Pac.
 Corp., 615 F. Supp. at 1423.